 The Culture, Sport and Youth Ministry list of "religious organisations" on its website includes communities of only three faiths: the Russian Orthodox Church of the Moscow Patriarchate, one Jewish community (which was registered in mid-August 2018) and one Muslim community.
 Hare Krishna devotees outside the region told Forum 18 in October 2018 that their community had been registered.

-However, two Catholic communities and two parishes of the newly-established Orthodox Church of Ukraine (which were formerly under the Kiev Patriarchate) still function, despite not having registration.
+However, two Catholic communities and two parishes of the newly-established Orthodox Church of Ukraine (which were formerly under the Kyiv Patriarchate) still function, despite not having registration.

 The Roman Catholic parish in Luhansk (which also has a chapel in nearby Stakhanov), served by one priest, still functions, as does a Greek Catholic parish in Luhansk, also served by one priest, an official of the Catholic Diocese of Kharkiv-Zaporozhia told Forum 18 on 14 March.
-The Nuncio, Archbishop Claudio Gugerotti, again visited Luhansk from Kiev in mid-February, together with Jan Sobilo, assistant bishop of Kharkiv-Zaporozhia.
+The Nuncio, Archbishop Claudio Gugerotti, again visited Luhansk from Kyiv in mid-February, together with Jan Sobilo, assistant bishop of Kharkiv-Zaporozhia.
 The diocesan official said they hope the parishes' status will soon be clarified.

 The two parishes of the Orthodox Church of Ukraine are served by three priests and one deacon.
 "Police and other officials come, check and say we must register," Bishop Afanasi (Yavorsky) of Luhansk and Starobilsk (who is based in the Ukrainian government controlled part of Luhansk Region) told Forum 18 on 14 March.
 "They are constantly checking us."
 The Bishop insists the parishes will not seek registration from the LPR authorities.
 (END)